top of page

 Published 1 May 2023

-FOUNDATION EDITOR LAUNCHES NEW SCIENCE FICTION IMPRINT
+FOUNDATION EDITOR CO-LAUNCHES NEW SCIENCE FICTION IMPRINT

 Paul March-Russell and Una McCormack have launched a science fiction imprint, Gold SF, devoted to new feminist writing, to be published by Goldsmiths Press.
 The call for submissions is below: